Promote your small business and build your brand

 Personal experience

 You are your brand's pillar.
-You know something.
 Draw on what you've learned from past insights and experiences and explore how it can shape your business' future direction.
 Don't underestimate the power of introspection.
-Dig in and you can find gold.
+Use your time to identify what you have learned previously and how you can develop strategies to further your business and brand.

 Tying together business capabilities and goals

 Your business is more than dollar signs.
 It's your skill.
 It's the product that inspired you to take the leap into entrepreneurship.
-Its success depends on the systems you put in place.
+Its success depends on the systems and strategies you put in place.
 So as an entrepreneur, you're probably asking, "how do I set achievable and realistic business goals?"
-Answer: Connect your business goals directly to your business capabilities.
+The answer is, connect your business goals directly to your business capabilities.

 Business capabilities